- Is an ounce of Botox worth a pound of wrinkle prevention? Experts are divided about whether preventative fillers can stop skin from wrinkling.

-Prejuvention is industry jargon to describe anti-aging methods used by patients — usually those at a relatively young age, in their late 20s and 30s — who don’t yet have any serious wrinkles, visible sun damage, or cosmetic skin issues.
-Rather, these younger patients want reliable, preventative treatments to ensure that they don’t develop permanent wrinkles and age spots that could otherwise be avoided.
+Preventative botox is the use of botox by an individual at a relatively young age (late 20s and 30s) — who don’t yet have any serious wrinkles, visible sun damage, or cosmetic skin issues.
+These younger patients want reliable, preventative treatments to ensure that they don’t develop permanent wrinkles and age spots that could otherwise be avoided.

 Finding the right preventative measure for a patient’s specific concern is the key to success.
 Botox and other dermal fillers are recommended for preventing horizontal lines, resting wrinkles and expression lines that naturally develop with age.
 Other non-invasive procedures, like chemical peels and laser skin resurfacing, are also used to prevent dull, sagging skin or pigmentation issues caused by excessive long-term sun exposure.

 Second only to topical anti-aging skin treatments, Botox injections are among the most common ways to ward off potential wrinkles.
 According to the American Society of Plastic Surgeons (ASPS), more and more young people — especially millennials — are requesting Botox to prevent wrinkle formation.